NixOS/nix.dev/source/guides/recipes/dependency-management.md

 (dependency-management-niv)=
-# Managing remote sources with niv
+# Automatically managing remote sources with niv

 The Nix language can be used to describe dependencies between files managed by Nix.
 Nix expressions themselves can depend on remote sources, and there are multiple ways to specify their origin, as shown in [](pinning-nixpkgs).